Aims & Scope | Journal of Youth Development | Clemson University

 Focus and Scope: JYD fills a unique and critical niche in the youth development arena to bridge applied research and practice.
 JYD addresses issues and features studies and practice efforts that have implications for those working with and on behalf of young people in youth-serving organizations and the intermediaries that support them.

-Sections: JYD accepts manuscripts in categories that include Feature Articles; Research and Evaluation Articles; and Program and Practice Articles.
+Sections: JYD accepts manuscripts in categories that include Feature Articles; Program and Practice Articles; Evaluation and Research Articles; Commentaries and Essays, and Book and Resource Reviews.

 ---Feature Articles provide synthesis, analysis, and potentially new findings on important topics, issues and trends - particularly those that bridge between and have implications for practice, research and policy.
 The purpose is to consolidate or advance what is known and help shape the field of youth development.
 These peer-reviewed articles generally either 1) look across studies and programs on a broad issue with implications for improving practice, focusing applied research, and/or informing policy (e.g., meta-analyses, theoretical integrations); or 2) involve major applied research that tackles similarly important issues in the field (i.e., research topics that transcend a single program and broadly inform principles of youth development).
 Neither type are typically based on a single evaluation or research study unless very complex and multi-faceted.
 4,000-7,000 words